stevetraut/samples/jsptagrefdoclet/README.md

 4. Where supporting classes are found, it copies information collected by Javadoc into the XML that already includes TLD information (using JavadocHandler).
 The doclet adds the completed XML for each JSP tag and function to a summary XML document.
 5. Along the way, several utility classes are used to keep track of all the JSP tags known to the current run (these are JspTagContext, JspTagDetail, and Linker).
 These are used to create links and to provide information needed by taglets (in the org.apache.beehive.netui.tools.doclet.taglets package).
 6. When the XML has been generated, the doclet optionally transforms it to HTML (using JspTagDocTransformer).
 Again, it generates one file for each tag and function, along with several summary-style files.

-(Note on generating docs from TLD content only.
-This is a little tricky because Javadoc expects a doclet to always be using some path to Java source for content.
-When your JspTagDoc run will not include Java sources, specify a Java source path that has no Java source files.
-The doclet always requires a -tldpath option pointing to TLD files.)

 ## Note About the Schemas